Nike-Inc/backstopper/USER_GUIDE.md

       want to adjust Backstopper behavior you can usually determine where the hooks are and how to change things just by using breakpoints and exploring the code.
     * No need to refer to documentation for everything - the code and javadocs are usually sufficient.
-* It should be easy to add integration for new frameworks.
+* It should be easy to add an integration for new frameworks.
     * The core Backstopper functionality is free of framework dependencies and designed with hooks so that framework integrations can be as lightweight as possible.